 The UK government has proclaimed its commitment to reach net zero emissions by 2050.
 This action plan has been met with mixed reactions from the nation: will it be the key to saving our environmental future, or is it just another overly ambitious plan doomed from the start?

-Regardless of personal opinions, investment in green technology is at full speed ahead around the globe.
+Regardless of personal opinions, investment in is at full speed ahead around the globe.
 Now, a new company launched by motor makers Renault and Geely which will be committed to the development of low-carbon technology is set to have its headquarters in the UK, the BBC reports.

 The Renault-Geely Deal